 Development is currently being done by Quakeulf (Øyvind Sørøy), with additional external audio support by Christian Antkow (thank you so much for your help).
 The game was started in 2014, as a potential sequel to Catmouth Island, then it gradually shifted into a more standalone game.
 Due to work and other obligations that eat into the development time, it has gone very slow.

-The architecture is inspired a lot by Googie and Dingbats, and has been brung forth with a bit of help from Alan Hess and Chris Nichols (thank you so much for your help).
+The architecture is inspired a lot by Californian styles like Googie and Dingbat, and has been brung forth with a bit of help from Alan Hess and Chris Nichols (thank you so much for your help).

 This is still early WIP in progress, but more details will emerge as the game evolves, so please be patient! ;w;